Satori Cloud

 Is Satori Cloud available now?

-Tired of public docs going stale?
+Tired of customer docs going stale?